Creamy mushroom rice with porcini

 Storage

-You can store fresh porcini mushrooms for up to two days in the refrigerator, ensuring that you stored them in a paper bag or wrap.
+Fresh porcini mushrooms can be stored in the refrigerator for up to two days, ensuring that they are stored in a paper bag or wrap.
 If you won’t prepare them during that time, it’s better to blanch and freeze them.

-Once the mushroom rice is cooked, it’s best to eat it immediately or store it in an airtight container in the fridge for up to 24 hours.
+Once the mushroom rice is cooked, it is best to eat it immediately or store it in an airtight container in the fridge for up to 24 hours.

-You might want to avoid reheating the rice with mushrooms if you have a sensitive stomach.
+If you have a sensitive stomach, you might want to avoid reheating the rice with mushrooms.
 The enzymes and proteins contained in the mushrooms will start to break down quickly, bacteria will do their usual job, and the whole process can be quite accelerated with reheating.

 For the same reason, we don’t recommend freezing cooked mushroom rice.